rama-venkataraman/rama-venkataraman/README.md

 - 👋 Hi, I’m @rama-venkataraman
 - 👀 I’m looking to make the design space better.
-- 🌱 I’m recently completed the google data analytics certificate.
+- 🌱 I recently completed the google data analytics certificate.
 - 💞️ I’m looking to collaborate on any web dev, UI project, or gaming project.
 - 📫 feel free to email me at ramavenkataraman10@gmail.com